contraster-steve/WebGoat.net/readme.md

 the .NET framework.
 The exercises in this app are intended to teach about web security attacks and how developers can overcome them.

-## WARNING!:
+## WARNING!
 THIS WEB APPLICATION CONTAINS NUMEROUS SECURITY VULNERABILITIES WHICH WILL RENDER YOUR COMPUTER VERY INSECURE WHILE RUNNING!
 IT IS HIGHLY RECOMMENDED TO COMPLETELY DISCONNECT YOUR COMPUTER FROM ALL NETWORKS WHILE RUNNING!

-## Notes:
+## Google Chrome Note
- - Google Chrome performs filtering for reflected XSS attacks.
+Google Chrome performs filtering for reflected XSS attacks.
 These attacks will not work unless chrome is run with the argument `--disable-xss-auditor`.

 ### Contrast Instrumentation
 This repo includes the components necessary to instrument contrast Assess/Protect with this dotnet application except for the contrast_security.yaml file containing the connection strings.